ibm-cloud-docs/key-protect/key-rings.md

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-    To update the key ring of a key, you must have at least _Writer_ service access to the key and the target key ring.
+    To update the key ring of a key, you must have at least _Manager_ service access to the key and the target key ring.
 To learn how IAM roles map to
     {{site.data.keyword.keymanagementserviceshort}} service actions, check out
     [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}